 We have audited the accompanying consolidated balance sheet of Ooma, Inc. and subsidiaries (the "Company") as of January 31, 2021, the related consolidated statements of operations, stockholders' equity, and cash flows, for the years ended January 31, 2021 and 2020, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2021, and the results of its operations and its cash flows for the years ended January 31, 2021 and 2020, and the results of and 2020, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of January 31, 2021, and the results of its operations and its cash flows for the years ended January 31, 2021 and 2020, in conformity with accounting principles generally accepted in the United States of America.